blues/note-hardware/Notecarrier-B/KiCad_format/README.md

 	1. Confirm all differences are expected, documented and acceptable.
 1. Validate PCB.
 	1. Run DRC.
 Confirm that any errors and warnings are expected, documented and acceptable.
+	1. Produce the Testpoint Report from OrCAD via Export --> Quick Reports --> Testprep Report, and ensure all test points are accounted for and accurate.
 	1. Painstakingly create a film for each gerber layer in OrCAD by:
-		1. Setup -> Colors -> Off, then use "Filter layers" and the "Stack-Up" tree to only enable:
+		1. Setup --> Colors --> Off, then use "Filter layers" and the "Stack-Up" tree to only enable:
 			1. Design_Outline
 			1. Pin/Top, Via/Top, Etch/Top
 			1. Pin/Bottom, Via/Bottom, Etch/Bottom